June 30th

 Meaning of the subhAShita:

-These 5 are deemed as fathers - one who gives birth; one who brings closer (to the Lord, to spirituality - by means of initiating through the sacred thread ceremony); one who gives knowledge; one who gives food; one who protects from fear.
+These 5 are defined as fathers—one who gives birth; one who brings closer (to the Lord, and to spirituality, by initiating through the sacred thread ceremony); one who gives knowledge; one who gives food; one who protects from fear.

 Commentary:

-In the course of life, one comes across many relationships that command respect for their contribution towards growth.
+In the journey of life, one comes across many relationships that command respect for contributing towards their growth.

 A 'father' is one such figure.
-He is an instigator, an invoker and a propeller!
-At different stages of life, one comes across certain father figures who command the same exact respect as one's own birth father!
+He is an initiator, an invoker, and a propeller!
+At different stages of life, one comes across certain father figures who command the same respect as one's own birth father!

-1. One who gave birth - is respectable for the very fact that he gave birth, then tended and nurtured the child, without whom the child would not be existing.
+1. One who gave birth—is respectable for the very fact that he gave birth, then tended and nurtured the child, without whom the child would not exist.

-3. He who gives knowledge - namely a preceptor, educates his pupil selflessly.
-To the best of his abilities, he teaches them right from wrong.
-He equips them with the skill set essential for survival and prepares them for their onward journey of life.
+3. He who gives knowledge—namely a preceptor, educates his pupil selflessly.
+To the best of his abilities, the teacher teaches a person right from wrong.
+He equips him with the skill set essential for survival and prepares him for his onward journey of life.
 A father always wants his children to surpass him.
 Similarly, a true preceptor rejoices when his pupil excels him!
-Then, isn't he a respectable father figure as well?
+Then, isn't he a respectable father figure as well?!

-4. He who gives food - helps one survive!
+4. He who gives food—helps one survive!
 When one is hungry, no amount of wealth can satiate his appetite.
-One who gives food is giving him life!
+One who offers food is giving him life!
 He is a father too.

-A father is someone who children look up to, no matter how tall they have grown.
-One cannot do anything to repay these 5 father figures.
+A father is someone whom children look up to, no matter how tall they have grown.
+One cannot do anything to repay these fatherly figures.
 All one can do is, feel indebted to them and revere them all!
-There is nothing in this world that can be given to free himself from their debt.
-By being a mentor himself to his children, pupils or the society around him, he can only pass on the legacy!
+There is nothing in this world that can be given to free ourselves from their debt.
+We can only pass on the legacy by being mentors ourselves to our children, pupils, or the society around us!

 pada vigrahaH: